 One of the factors that is a major deal breaker is the weather.
 Australia has a mild winter, a warm summer, and rainfall once in a while.
 However, Canada is a little more extreme but it has 4 seasons each year; winter, spring, summer, and fall.

 Unfortunately, it is very expensive to afford housing in both countries.
 However, you always have options.
 Either you stay in the heart of the city near everything but at a higher cost or you stay outside the city for a cheaper place but you will have to commute or drive to the city.
 Just to mention, it is a little cheaper to have your house in Canada as compared to Australia.
+If you feel like you need to have a trip to these countries before you move officially then that is encouraged.
+Just look for accommodation in potts point sydney and then the same in Toronto, Canada.
+It’s important you see how the two countries compare.

 Both countries rely on mining and natural resources and these might be the best paying jobs for immigrants.
 There are some jobs that are better in one country than in the other – for example, opportunities for nurses are better in Canada while IT jobs are better in Australia.
 As for us, I am an IT-person in Canada while my friend is a nurse in Australia.
 Seems like we went to the opposite countries right?
+It’s also worth noting that industries that are expected to become automated in the near future in Australia, will do, as automation is expected to take over up to 46% of Australian jobs by 2030.
+However, this should only increase the amount of technical IT jobs to create automation systems that can handle different jobs.

 This might be the factor you are most eager to read about.
 Typically, the visa application process for Canada is easier.
 While both function on a points-based process and have a preferred skills list, Canada does have far fewer visa sub-classes and less stringent visa application assessments.